msmsimon00/singapore-hdb-resale-analysis/README.md

 6. Overlay MRT/LRT line and station layers
 7. Produce both **static figures** and **interactive maps**

+Unless otherwise stated:
+-- "psm": price per square meter in Singapore Dollar (SGD) -- "psf": price per square feet in Singapore Dollar (SGD) -- "current" or "now": March 2026 (or April 2025 - March 2026) -- "base" or "5 years ago": March 2021 (or April 2020 - March 2021) -- The psm and psf figures are presented as "median price per building over a 12-month period.
+   This is because:
+   (1) there may not be many transactions in a building each month, so it is more meaningful to look over 12 months.
+   (2) taking a median value will avoid the influence by unusually high or unusually low values.
+   (3) psm and psf already adjust for the area of an apartment (e.g. even in the same building, a 5-Room flat is obviously more expensive than a 3-Room flat),
+       so we can focus our attention on other factors.

 ## Why this method is useful

 This approach is stronger than reading raw transaction tables directly because transaction-level records are repetitive and noisy for spatial interpretation.
 Building-level summaries make it much easier to answer practical questions such as: